X-Plane/xptools/src/WEDDocs/index.markdown

 ### Customizing Roads ###

 X-Plane uses exactly one road definition (a `.net` file) for all roads in a given DSF.
 One `.net` file may define many road types, so subtypes within the road file are used to create variety.
-This means you must include all of the textures and objects for your entire set of roads.
+This means you must include all of the textures and objects for your entire set of roads when providing a custom network definition (the .net file) as part of the scenery or library.

-### Customizing Beaches ###

-All default beaches in X-Plane exist in one image file and are referenced via one `.bch` file.
-So you must provide all beach definitions if you are going to provide any.
-Only one beach definition (a `.bch` file) may be used per DSF.
-Subtypes within the beach are used to create variety.

 ###### links and images ######